 Sustainable Warmth grant funding

-Sustainable Warmth is a new government grant scheme which provides funding for low income households to upgrade energy inefficient homes.
+Sustainable Warmth is a government grant scheme which provides funding for low income households to upgrade energy inefficient homes.

 Low income households can apply for funding to install a range of energy saving improvements to reduce energy use, make homes warmer and healthier, and keep energy costs under control.

 These upgrades will reduce climate changing carbon emissions so are also good for the environment.

 Under the scheme you may be eligible for:

 - Improvements to insulation (loft, cavity and wall) and ventilation

 - Upgrades to a low-carbon heating system, for example replacing a gas or oil boiler with an air source heat pump (the new heating system cannot include a gas or oil boiler)

 Approved installers are used.
 Homeowners do not have to contribute to any costs or pay back the grant afterwards.
 Tenants and landlords can also apply for funding.